 When it is determined by the CNA that an NPA requires NPA Relief or the CNA declares a Jeopardy Condition, based on C-NRUF results and projected demand forecasts, the CNA will initiate NPA Relief activities (see the Canadian NPA Relief Planning Guideline).

-When an NPA is declared by the CNA to be in a Jeopardy Condition, the CNA will assign CO Codes based upon the provisions contained in the Canadian NPA Relief Planning Guideline.
+When an NPA is declared by the CNA to be in a Jeopardy Condition, the CNA will assign CO Codes based on the provisions contained in the Canadian NPA Relief Planning Guideline.

 In the event that the CNA receives a request for a quantity of CO Codes that would exceed the quantity of codes previously forecast by a Carrier in its most recent C-NRUF (if no previous C-NRUF was submitted, then the previous forecast will be deemed to be zero CO Codes) and would also create a Jeopardy Condition, the CNA shall discuss the situation with the Carrier and CRTC staff and if a Jeopardy Condition would still be created, immediately declare a Jeopardy Condition.
 Subject to CRTC staff direction, the CNA shall only assign CO Codes to that Carrier until the quantity of CO Codes available for assignment is depleted to the quantity specified in the Canadian NPA Relief Planning Guideline related to the declaration of a Jeopardy Condition.
 The CNA shall issue a Part 3 Form denying the remaining CO Code requests made by the Carrier with an explanation that further CO Code requests may only be filled according to the provisions that apply during a Jeopardy Condition that are contained in the Canadian NPA Relief Planning Guideline or as per Commission directions.